Does Renters Insurance Cover Personal Injury?

 Why Does Each Roommate Need a Separate Policy?

 Sharing sounds cheap, but it can sting later.
 One roommate’s claim sticks to everyone’s record and can cap out the shared limit.
-Most carriers prefer each adult to carry a separate policy, cleaner history and clearer coverage.
+Most carriers prefer each adult to carry a separate policy, a cleaner history, and clearer coverage.

 Five Quick Prevention Tips